eslint/eslint.org/src/content/drafts/custom-formatter-blog-post.md

 ### 4. Publish to npm

-Since we've validated that the custom formatter works the way we expect from the tests, we are ready to publish it to npm.
+Since you've validated that the custom formatter works the way you expect from the tests, you are ready to publish it to npm.
 Once it's published, anyone on the internet who wants to use the custom formatter is able to.

 Update the project's `package.json` file with the following information: